Blosc/python-blosc2/ANNOUNCE.rst

 * High performance compression codecs, for integer, floating point, complex booleans, string and structured data.
-* Can perform many kind of math expressions, including reductions, indexing, filters, User Defined Functions and more.
+* Can perform many kind of math expressions, including reductions, indexing, filters and more.
 * Support for NumPy ufunc mechanism, allowing to mix and match NumPy and Blosc2 computations.
+* Excellent integration with Numba and Cython via User Defined Functions.
 * Support for broadcasting operations.
 This is a powerful feature that allows to perform operations on arrays of different shapes.
 * Much better adherence to the NumPy casting rules than numexpr.